uservoice/uservoice-ios-sdk/README.md

   * When adding the folders, make sure you have "Create groups for any added folders" selected rather than "Create folder references for any added folders".
 * Note that the `.h` files in  `UVHeaders` do not need to be added to your target.
 * Add QuartzCore and SystemConfiguration frameworks to your project.
+* Add `-ObjC` to `Other Linker Flags` in the Build Settings for your target.
+(There is also an `Other Linker Flags` setting for your entire project, but that's not the one you want.)
+  * Note: make sure that this flag is set for both Release and Debug builds (you can expand the setting by clicking the arrow on the right).

 See [DEV.md](https://github.com/uservoice/uservoice-iphone-sdk/blob/master/DEV.md) if you want to build the SDK yourself.